kenchuka/kenchuka/README.md

 - Preferred payment: Bitcoin or other alternative cryptocurrencies.
 - Discretion and client anonymity guaranteed.

-To maintain professionalism and reduce time spent on unproductive discussions, a non-refundable fee of 0.00235 BTC (approximately $250 USD) must be paid before any detailed discussion or consultation.

 ## Professional Experience & Skills

 ### Development/Architecture/Security/DevOps